moutaz3003/veggie-planet/README.md

 * play button giving user to play video concerning common arguments regarding veganism.
 * Use of images and scroll animations for a greater user experience
 * Register account, log in and log out features
-* View, add, edit and delete recipes
+* View, add, edit and delete recipes, and view individual recipes
 * Contact form requesting user's name, email, subject and message and a send button
 * Header with logo and navigation list items that exists on every page of the site
 * Footer section that exists on every page throughout the site